rs-kellogg/krs-llm-cookbook/_sources/fine-tuning.md

 - Lower latency requests

 ## When to fine-tune
+#### Considerations before starting a fine-funing project
-#### Fine-tuning requires time and effort
+- Fine-tuning requires time and effort
-#### Recommend attempting the following first
+- Recommend attempting the following first
   - Prompt engineering
   - Prompt chaining (breaking complex tasks into multiple prompts)
   - Function calling
 #### Fine-tuning can improve results for "show, not tell"
 - Setting the style, tone, format, or other qualitative aspects
 - Improving reliability at producing a desired output